jojozhuang/game-store-xamarin/README.md

 # Tutorial
 Read tutorial [Building iOS App with Xamarin](http://jojozhuang.github.io/tutorial/mobile/building-ios-app-with-xamarin/) to learn how the iOS app is built.

-Read tutorial [Building iOS App with Xamarin](http://jojozhuang.github.io/tutorial/mobile/building-ios-app-with-xamarin/) to learn how the Android app is built.
+Read tutorial [Building Android App with Xamarin](http://jojozhuang.github.io/tutorial/mobile/building-android-app-with-xamarin/) to learn how the Android app is built.